gfoury/UX305FA-DSDT-Patch/README.md

 To generate your ACPI files, boot your UX305FA with Clover from a USB drive, and press `F4`.
 This will dump a bunch of files in `YOURDISK/EFI/CLOVER/ACPI/origin/`.
 Copy those files into `native_clover/origin/` in this repository's directory.
 After copying, run the command `sh disassemble.sh` to generate the .dsl files to patch.

-Most of the SSDTs do not need to be modified.
-Unmodified SSDTs are copied without disassembly/reassembly.
+Only the DSDT needs to be patched.
+The SSDT files are decompiled for reference.

 The factory WiFi card does not have a driver.
 If you have not replaced the card, edit the `Makefile` and uncomment the NullEthernet line; then edit SSDT-RMNE.dsl to include a MAC address not currently in use.
 (The MAC address of the factory WiFi card is a reasonable choice.)